>

 Committed and supportive employees

-Icade offers its employees the opportunity to get actively involved in solidarity causes in favour of more inclusive territories.
+We offer our employees the opportunity to get actively involved in solidarity causes in favour of more inclusive territories.
 For example, various ad hoc schemes encourage them to get involved with associations such as ‘Rev'elles’ or ‘Tous en stage’.
-Icade also organises solidarity days in partnership with Unis-Cité to enable its employees to devote time to associations.
+Icade also organises solidarity days in partnership with Unis-Cité to enable our employees to devote time to associations

 3/3